Taliesin West: How Frank Lloyd Wright Really Lived There

 Sculptor Heloise Crista

-Also installed throughout the property are works by Heloise Crista, who came to Taliesien West not to become an architect, but to be in “the atmosphere of such ideas and such people as Mr. and Mrs. Wright and the community of apprentices.”
+Also installed throughout the property are works by Heloise Crista, who came to Taliesiin West not to become an architect, but to be in “the atmosphere of such ideas and such people as Mr. and Mrs. Wright and the community of apprentices.”
 She delighted in the creative atmosphere and her first work, a bust of Wright, remains proudly on display in the large living room.
 I was personally more drawn to this romantic depiction of lovers I spied outside on the grounds that I believe is by her.

 Frank Lloyd Wright and Taliesen West in Scottsdale, Arizona.
 Bust by Heloise Crista.